-The San Bruno Police Department's Canine Unit consists of three police dogs and four handlers.
-One canine is a Belgian Malinois, one is a Dutch Shepherd, one is a black lab mix, and one is a German Shepherd.
-All four have been professionally trained in their respective aspects of Police Canine duties.
+The San Bruno Police Department's Canine Unit consists of five police dogs and five handlers.
+One canine is a Belgian Malinois, one is a Dutch Shepherd, one is a black lab mix, and two are German Shepherds.
+All five have been professionally trained in their respective aspects of Police Canine duties.
 The canines and their handlers work out of the Patrol Division.
 These canines are specially trained in locating, controlling, and apprehending criminal suspects, locating missing or lost persons, narcotics detection, explosives detection, and protecting their handlers from harm.

 Police Canines save literally hundreds of man-hours each year searching for criminal suspects and missing persons.